RonaldRN/RonaldRN/README.md

 - :earth_americas: :cloud_with_lightning_and_rain: I’m working as a Scientist in the topic of diurnal cycle of precipitation in the Amazon Basin.

 - :computer: Exploration of the different mechanisms driving diurnal convection in the Amazon basin.
-I usually use the following data processing software: Python, Jupyter, Fortran, GrADS, QGIS and Latex.
+I usually use the following data processing software: Python, Jupyter, Fortran, Julia, GrADS, QGIS and Latex.

 - :zap: In my free time, I solve programming problems using Fortran and read scientific articles on atmospheric science, science fiction and play sports.

-- :mailbox: How to reach me: ronald.ramirez.nina@gmail.com / ronald.ramirez.nina@usp.br
+- :mailbox: How to reach me: ronald.ramirez.nina@gmail.com / ronald.ramirez.nina@alumni.usp.br / ronald.ramirez.nina@usp.br

 <!-- Adicionando lenguagens de programação e ferramentas -->